nonomal/AutoSend/README.md

 ## Instalation:

 ### Replit:
-1. Create a replit project and import from this github using this variable https://github.com/Zseni-Verified/AutoSend_Official
+1. Create a new replit
+2. Select import from github
+3. paste this github url: `https://github.com/Zseni-Verified/AutoSend_Official`
+4.
-2. Create a secret called `<Settings>` and parse the following with it filled out to your demands:
+5. Create a secret called `<Settings>` and parse the following with it filled out to your demands:
   ```
   {"Token": "Put your token here",
   "AutoSend_1": {"ChannelID": "Put your ChannelID here", "Send": "!d bump", "Cooldown": "7200"},